Cozy-Finance/agent-buttercup/README.md

 ```
 The agent can retrieve the results from evm and world updates executed during `step`.

-The agent can optionally tag updates with a string:
 ```rust
 let token_approval_result: bool = channel.receive_evm_tx_output()?;
 let price_update_result = channel.receive_world_update_output()?;
 ```

-Unlike `step` and `resolve_step`, the agent gets an immutable reference to state during `activation_step` and are free to mutate it as needed.
+Unlike `step` and `resolve_step`, the agent gets a mutable reference to state during `activation_step` and are free to mutate it as needed.
 They do not need to use a `channel` to send updates or retrieve results.
 ```rust
 let token_approval = token_contract.approve(
     approved_address,